Chicago Pride Parade on North Side celebrates equality

 PRIDE PARADE VIEWING PARTIES

 The celebration for the Pride Parade takes over the city's Boystown neighborhood.
-Mark Liberson owns Hydrate Nightclub on Halsted Street joined ABC7 Sunday morning to talk about their Pride Parade viewing parties.
+Mark Liberson, who owns Hydrate Nightclub on Halsted Street, joined ABC7 Sunday morning to talk about their Pride Parade viewing parties.

 Event: Pride Parade Viewing Parties